demivlkv/weather-dashboard/README.md

 # Project 6: Server-Side APIs Challenge - Weather Dashboard
 The objective for this project is to create a weather dashboard by utilizing Server-Side APIs - specifically with [OpenWeather One Call API](https://openweathermap.org/).
 Users will be able to search for cities, and will be presented with the city's current weather & its five-day forecast.
-This application will also save searched cities to local storage, which then will dynamically create a clickable list so that the user can re-visit the weather conditions of previously viewed cities.
+This application will also save the user's  searched cities to local storage, which then will dynamically create a clickable list so that the user can easily access the weather conditions of their previously viewed cities.

 ## Built With:
 - HTML